standardnotes/collab-editor/README.md

-More information can be found on [Standard Notes' website](https://standardnotes.org/extensions/collaborative-editor).
+More information can be found on the [Standard Notes website](https://standardnotes.org/extensions/collaborative-editor).